stblassitude/c3toctrack/README.md

 Tracker Infrastructure for the c3toc trains at #cccamp23.
 See [c3toc.de](https://c3toc.de) and [api.c3toc.de](https://api.c3toc.de).

+# Hardware

+The trackers have been built using [Lilygo T-Beam](https://www.lilygo.cc/products/t-beam-v1-1-esp32-lora-module) modules, which combine an ESP32 with a Neo 6M GPS receiver, a Lora radio, and a 18650 LiIon battery holder, with power controller to allow running off the battery and charge it.
+The module is about 50€ and comes with a small GPS antenna that is not very good; you can easily replace it with a better one.
+Note that there are many clones of this board that use slightly different hardware or pinouts, so some experimentation might be needed.
+The Lora radio is not currently used, but it would be easy to (also) transmit the data via LoraWan, for example to The Things Network.
+With a brand-name 18650, the tracker ran for up to 36 hours at Camp.

 # JSON API

 The python script `mqtt2json.py` generates four JSON files: `tracks.json`, `tracks.geojson`, `trains.json`,